GoPro Hero 9 Black review

 Two-minute review

-The GoPro Hero 9 Black is the most versatile action camera you can buy, but its new features have relatively niche appeal and other models offer better value for most people.
+The GoPro Hero 9 Black is the most powerful and versatile action camera you can buy, but collectively its new features don't provide quite enough real-world benefits over its predecessor to justify the price.

-On the plus side, its new sensor does shoot 5K video that captures more detail than any other GoPro, in the right conditions.
-You also now get the highest form of stabilization, HyperSmooth Boost, in all shooting modes, making it a top performer for those who demand high-quality 4K (and 5K) video.
+The two biggest upgrades are its new sensor and front display.
+That new 23.6MP sensor shoots 5K video that does deliver slightly more detail than the Hero 8 Black, in the right conditions.

+But perhaps the bigger benefit is to its electronic stabilization, with the Hero 9 Black able to provide HyperSmooth Boost – GoPro's strongest stabilization – in all shooting modes.
+This makes it a top performer for those who demand high-quality 4K (and 5K) video.

-That new front color display, while far from perfect, is also a very useful new feature for vloggers.
+That new front color display, while far from perfect, is also a very useful new feature for vlogging or general shooting.
 It's a little laggy and no match for a dedicated articulating screen like the one on the Sony ZV-1.
-But if you shoot a lot of videos to camera, this is probably the GoPro for you.
+But if you like to frame yourself in videos a lot, then this is probably the GoPro for you.

-However, some of the GoPro Hero 9 Black's other features flatter to deceive slightly.
-The new battery is a decent, but only minor improvement.
-And when compared to the Hero 8 Black, its 4K video isn't a noticeably improvement.
+However, some of the GoPro Hero 9 Black's other new features aren't quite as polished.
+The new battery boosts its stamina a little, but it's only a minor improvement and we found the Hero 9 Black more prone to overheating that its predecessors.

-We also found the Hero 9 Black's new rear touchscreen to be frustratingly unresponsive at times, which is something we hope can be fixed with a firmware update.
+While you get slightly improved stabilization with GoPro's new flagship, the actual quality of its 4K video isn't noticeably better than the Hero 8 Black's.
+Other features like Scheduled recording, while useful on occasions, aren't yet completely reliable.
+And most frustratingly, we found the Hero 9 Black's rear touchscreen to be pretty unresponsive at times.

+Still, the latter is apparently going to be fixed by a November firmware update, and if GoPro can iron some of the Hero 9 Black's other minor kinks, it could yet become our number one action camera pick.
+Right now, the Hero 8 Black pips it for sheer value, but this feature-packed sibling is a close second.

 GoPro Hero 9 Black price and release date